sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/getting-started.md

 The version of PDDL used is an absolutely minimal version of the earliest public version of the language (1.2).
 Absolutely NO extensions (not even typing) are recognised at the moment - STRIPS only.
 Have also omitted problem situations and length specs.
-While they aren't marked as a particular extension by the spec, they are marked as deprecated by this (well, length spec isn't even mentioned): https://planning.wiki/ref/pddl/problem.
+While they aren't marked as a particular extension by the spec, they are marked as deprecated by [this wiki](https://planning.wiki/ref/pddl/problem) (well, length spec isn't even mentioned).
 That may just be due to incompleteness of this wiki, but I'm taking every excuse I can to minimise this.

 ## Solving Problems